Skip to main content

 Turnover Tax (TOT) Explained

-Simplified tax system for small businesses in Kenya.
+Simplified tax system for qualifying small businesses in Kenya.

 What is Turnover Tax (TOT)?